-6 Tips for Choosing the Right Gasket
+6 Tips for Choosing the Best Gasket – Materials, Types, Uses

 Everything from the size of the gasket to its ability to withstand degradation and damage plays a role in how well it can stop the escape of air, gas, water, or other fluids.
 Gaskets are placed between two flush surfaces that have a channel for fluid movement.
 Because the two surfaces might not be perfectly flush or straight, they’re going to have gaps that fluid can move through.
 Gaskets correct those gaps by being compressed between the two surfaces to effectively eliminate any leakage pathway.